Winter Travel Tips: Think Warm Thoughts

 Most theme parks allow guests with food allergies to bring their own snacks and meals.
 Check to see what documentation you may need.

 “Buffets are common on cruises and cross-contact with allergenic foods can cause an allergic reaction,” Dr. Ott says.
-“Allergens can accidentally contaminate your food via shared pots and pans, cooking oil and utensils.
+“Allergens can also accidentally contaminate your food via shared pots and pans, cooking oil and utensils.”

-“Eat in ship restaurants that will cook and serve individual meals instead of buffets,” Dr. Ott suggests.
-“Before ordering, ask the chef to visit your table so you can discuss your food allergies and cross-contact concerns.”
+She adds: “Eat in ship restaurants that will cook and serve individual meals instead of buffets.
+And before ordering, talk with the server or ask to speak with the chef so you can discuss your food allergies and cross-contact concerns.”

 Check out restaurant menus for the next day and alert the staff of any concerns.
 Land excursions require your full attention: If you’re uncertain about eating at restaurant on shore, pack your own snacks or meal.
 And don’t forget your epinephrine auto-injectors.